The previous episode in the series (part 2) can be found here.

 Why the only people who mention DDD are tech folks - consultants or those from organizations with very fossilized (intentionally or not) borderlines between business & engineering?
 Why are there no product folks who advocate for DDD (speak about it, write about it, share success stories related to it)?
 Why is it absent in all the product management/development literature - Cagan, Perri, "Lean" series, Fadell, and others?

 We're almost there.
-The fourth (& final - I promise!) episode in the series is coming in the next 2-3 weeks.
+The fourth (& final) episode in the series is here.